apache/mynewt-site/docs/os/tutorials/project-slinky.md

 * Set up serial connection with the targets
 * Create a connection profile using the newtmgr tool
 * Use the newtmgr tool to communicate with the targets

-### Installing newt

-If you have not already installed `newt` see the
-[newt installation instructions](../get_started/get_started/) and ensure newt is installed an in your path.

-### Installing newtmgr

-If you have not already installed `newtmgr` see the [newtmgr installation instructions](../../newtmgr/installing/) and ensure newtmgr is installed an in your path.

 ### Creating a new project